So I told a bit of a lie in this post title. Technically this wasn’t my first time in the City of Light.

 And now for something COMPLETELY different.
 An underground ossury, visiting and walking round was a truly freaky and strange experience.
 A former disused quarry, remains from The Cemetery of the Innocents were placed here from 1786 after the cemetery was causing infections in local people nearby.
 But they weren’t just dumped – they were artistically arranged, following a ceremony of priests at nightfall right through to 1814.

 As only 200 people are allowed in at one time, the queues can be quite large, and we queued for around an hour to visit.
 It’s worth it though.
 It’s hard to describe the scene down below, but it will be like nothing else you see in Paris.

 Located on top of the hill of Monmartre, this beautiful church is worth the climb up (although you can also take the furnacular up to save your legs!).
 It wonderful white stone provides a beautiful contrast to the blue sky (if you are lucky enough to get some, and inside it is just as impressive.

 I was lucky enough to pop inside whilst a service was going on, and hearing the choir sing in that beautiful surrounding, the acoustics raising the voices up, honestly made me teary.

 Cost: Free (and you can download a free audio guide too)

-I’m planning to write a full guide to eating and drinking in Paris in the next couple of weeks, so for now, here is a list of the fantastic places we found.
+I’ve written a full guide to eating and drinking in Paris, but for now here is a list of the fantastic places we found.
 The food and drink in Paris is incredible, and I’m keen to return just to hop from bar to bistro to bar again.